Please explore this site for a list of HACC activities and events.

 Global Coffee Hour

-All fall enrolled students are welcome.
+All spring enrolled students are welcome.

 Sponsored by the Center for Global Opportunities and Education.

-Location: Cooper 2nd floor at the Harrisburg campus.
+Location: Cooper 2nd Floor at the Harrisburg campus.

 *Physical Wellness*